aws-samples/awsome-distributed-training/2.ami_and_containers/2.docker/README.md

 # Template of PyTorch image optimized for GPU EC2 instances

-This directory assumes some level of familiarities with Docker, AWS CLI, AWS EFA, libfabric, AWS OFI plugin to NCCL, enroot, and NVidia GPU stack (particularly NCCL).

-The sample `Dockerfile` are intended as a reference.
-It provides optional stanzas (commented or active).Instead of building this Dockerfile directly, we strongly recommend you to read through this`Dockerfile`, understand what it does, then create your own `Dockerfile` cherry-picking just the necessary stanzas for your use cases.
+The directory provides a sample `Dockerfile` intended as a reference.
+It provides optional stanzas (commented or active).
+Instead of building this Dockerfile directly, we strongly recommend you to read through this `Dockerfile`, understand what it does, then create your own `Dockerfile` cherry-picking just the necessary stanzas for your use cases.

 Before running a command, _make it a habit to always review_ scripts, configurations, or whatever files involved.
-Very frequently, this repo requires you to edit files, or provides explanations, tips and tricks in the form of comments within various files.
+Very frequently, this directory requires you to edit files, or provides explanations, tips and tricks in the form of comments within various files.

 With that said, feel free to explore the example.
 Happy coding, and experimenting!